Rolex Watches Review & FAQ

 The most affordable Rolex watches start at a list price of about $5,700 but you'll find discounted Rolex prices on our website on just about every Rolex with few exceptions.

 The most expensive Rolex watches which are not auction pieces go up to a list price of about $82,500.
 Most recently a Rolex Day-Date 40mm made out of solid platinum was introduced and has an ice-blue dial like all platinum Rolex watches and comes with a diamond bezel.
 The price tag is just north of $100,000.
 Will Rolex watches appreciate in value?
 Read further to find out.

 17. Do Rolex Watches Offer Good Value?

 That entirely depends on how you measure the value in a watch.
 If all you need to do is tell accurate time, you can technically do that more effectively with a $10 battery-powered watch.
 Accurate watches are one of the rare exceptions where you don't necessarily get what you pay for.
 With mechanical watches, Rolex is arguably the most accurate there is.
 They truly go above and beyond when it comes to precision.

-However, if you're looking for excellent tool watch such as a diver's watch, yes.
+However, if you're looking for an excellent tool watch, such as a diver's watch with luminous hands, yes.
 Very few diving watches can compare with the best Rolex has to offer.
 If you're looking to wear an impressive watch yes a Rolex has excellent value.
 If you are looking for a watch that you can give away one day as a family heirloom, Rolex might be just the brand for you.

-If you're looking for a watch with an excellent warranty, Rolex has one of the best in the business and offers a 5-year warranty on all their watches.
+If you're looking for a watch with an excellent warranty, a new Rolex has one of the best in the business and offers a 5-year warranty on all their watches.

 18. Do Rolex Watches Hold Their Value?

 19. Which Rolex Watches Hold Their Value the Best?

 Generally, the sports models such as the Rolex Submariner, Daytona, Deepsea, Explorer, GMT Master II, and Yachtmaster have the best resale value and it is possible that this is because the demand for these models is greater than most of the many other more classic Rolex models.